airamez/codando-live/_08_JavaScript/_01_JavaScript.md

     </html>
     ```

+## Debugging

+Add the command `debugger;` and the browser will enable debugging functionality on the Dev Tools

-## 0. Printing information to the browser console
+## Logging information to the browser console

   ```javascript
   console.log('Hello World!');
   console.log('Hello', 'World');
   ```

-## 1. Variables and Data Types
+## Variables and Data Types

 JavaScript uses three keywords to declare variables: